pin0S/learningML/log.md

 Today's progess: Two sections of overfitting and regularisation done.
 Making sure I take good notes and that I understand the content as best I can.

 Thoughts: I need to supplement more of my learning, going to get some OCdevL syllabus materials and share those with my instagram followers.
 The course what give me everything I need as I am quite far behind in terms of the knowledge I need from this field.
 Thus I need to use other resources to beef out my learning.

+## Day 25: August 30, 2018

+c Completed the regularisation quiz on my second attempt, I feel I understand overfitting and underfitting well.
+I also started the week 3 assignment and had no idea what I was doing!

+Thoughts: I'm not sure if it is the octave syntax or my just not learning the materials well enough but I sturggle to do the assignments.
+I took something from rewatching Jabrils how to learn machine learning video and that was, when I don't understand something - I should go and research it independently until I do understand it.

+## Day 25: August 31, 2018

+Today's progress: Continued with the quiz, but this time I'm writing out my solutions in my notes and making sure I really understand what is happening with the code and as yesterday mentioned, when I don't understand something I make sure I go and research it independently so tomorrow I am going to look into what transpose is and thus do more work on linear alegbra.

+Thoughts: I wanted to rush through and get to deep learning as quick as possible, unfortunately I am going to have to take my time a little more to make sure I understand the concepts.
+The postive of this is I can keep all those notes in my onenote and book and then write about them to help others, hopefully I can be a bit of a pioneer in the space (no coding and no machine learning/math of machine learning knowledge) and thus encourage others to give it a go.

+## Day 26: September 1, 2018

+Today's progress: Not huge amounts of progress today I spent most of the morning understanding what is happening in 1.2.2 of the assignment.
+Determined to do more of it tomorrow.

+Thoughts: I had a great time walking with my partner and her friends from the split bridge to Manly.
+Getting outside and doing positive things for myself is so rewarding.
+I also had the chance to chat to Darren someone who has just completed their masters in computer science majoring in ai.
+He gave me some fantastic insight and the chat really excited me, which is a real positive in my mind as I was passionate and keenly interested in what he had to say about the field.
+It really hit home for me that this is an area I am deeply interested in and want to become more involved in.